ismamz/refined-wikipedia/readme.md

 # <img src="extension/icon.png" width="45" align="left"> Refined Wikipedia

-> This Chrome extension enforce a mobile version of [Wikipedia](https://wikipedia.org) and improve its interface for a better experience on desktop.
+> This Chrome and Firefox extension enforce a mobile version of [Wikipedia](https://wikipedia.org) and improve its interface for a better experience on desktop.
 It's strongly inspired by [Refined Twitter](https://github.com/sindresorhus/refined-twitter) and [Refined GitHub](https://github.com/sindresorhus/refined-github) extensions created by [Sindre Sorhus](https://github.com/sindresorhus).

 New features, interface tweaks or more keyboard shortcuts are welcome.
 You can send a [Pull Request](https://github.com/ismamz/refined-wikipedia/pull/new/master).